Show All Answers

 -Download the document from the website-Reguest by phone at (540-772-2061, extenstion 311-Fax your request to: (540) 561-2827-Email the buyer listed as the contact person for the IFB or RFP-Pick up the documents in person at the Purchasing DivisionFor more information visit Current Bid Opportunities

-The RoCo Alert service is provided by Twenty First Century Communications, Inc. under contract to Roanoke County, Virginia.
+RoCo Alert is a system used by Roanoke County public safety officials to deliver emergency notifications to residents and businesses impacted by, or in danger of being impacted by, an emergency or disaster.
 Officials within the Roanoke County Emergency Communications Center can activate RoCo Alert when needed for wide area disasters such as wildfires or storm damage and also for very local alerts for flooding or neighborhood emergencies.

 Alternately, you may wish to register your cell phone number to receive notifications at another address, such as your place of business, the address of an elderly parent or grandparent, or the location of your child’s school or caregiver.